furryalt/song-sorting-machine/README.md

 it also now contains a non automatic version of the sorting thing just run rerive.py

+my friend dosent understand how hard making a ui for an app is so next update down the pipeline is that

 If the coding is bad,
 even terrible at times,
 this is my first proper endevour into actual coding for a purpose.